Accords-Library/v3.accords-library.com/README.md

 ## Drawback of JavaScript

-When going back in the navigation history, the page seems to load slower when JavaScript is enabled.
 The parallax effect on background images is a bit demanding, it is disabled on mobiles and tablets to lessen the impact.

 ## Browser-specific tricks